lucianopereira86/NetCore-xUnit-CronJob-Simulator/README.md

 ![app02](/docs/app02.JPG)

-The **Cronjob's CheckLine** method is responsible for check the user's input.
-The first validation happens in the amount of fields required.
-Then it loops for each field and receive inner validations from the **GetValue** method:
+The **Cronjob's CheckLine** method is responsible for checking the user's input.
+The first validation occurs at the number of required fields.
+Then each field receives inner validations from the **GetValue** method:

 ![app03](/docs/app03.JPG)